-The second level regards the sustainability information that consumers can find on front labels of food products.
+The second level regards the environmental sustainability information that consumers can find on front labels of food products.
 Indeed, labelling represents a tool to communicate to consumers the attributes of the products, including also environmental sustainability features (Banterle et al., 2013).
-Though, the amount of information that can be labelled is limited for space constraints, and for the overloading information problem that has been shown to negatively affect the effectiveness of communication (Wansink and Hasler, 2004).
+Though, the amount of information that can be labelled is limited for space constraints, and for the overloading information problem that has been shown to negatively affect the effectiveness of communication (Wansink et al., 2004).
 Nevertheless, consumer trust for sustainability information can be low, as it refers to characteristics connected to the production process and the supply-chain that are difficult to verify by the consumer.
-Therefore, consumer trust is conditioned by possible opportunistic behaviour of food firms, as sustainability indications are credence attributes (Nelson, 1970).
-Certification may address these problems by means of a third party guarantee on the truthfulness of the claims, that transforms a credence attribute in a search attribute (Caswell et al., 2002).
+Therefore, consumer trust is conditioned by possible opportunistic behaviour of food firms, as sustainability indications are credence attributes (Grolleau and Caswell, 2006).
+Certification may address these problems by means of a third party guarantee on the truthfulness of the claims, that switches a credence attribute in a search attribute (Caswell et al., 2002; Grolleau and Caswell, 2006).
 Moreover, the logos of the certifications are able to convey this certified message in an immediate and concise way.

 An open problem in the case of credence attributes is the possible mismatch between consumer interest towards sustainability attributes and the actual choices among food products.
 This problem affects particularly analyses where preferences are stated (as in our study) and not revealed.
 As it is well-known, the choice of a product depends on a number of intrinsic and extrinsic attributes, among which price.
 The mismatch between consumer interest and actual choices can happen when the consumer gives more importance to other types of attributes, such as for example price, compared to those for which an interest was declared.
-Moreover, even if the price is the same between two products, the labelled message related to a specific attribute can turn out to be not effective for various reasons, such as, for example, the fact that exposure to information does not necessarily lead to perception or - even if perceived - to the correct interpretation (Grunert, 2011).
+Moreover, even if the price between two products is the same, the labelled message related to a specific attribute can turn out to be not effective for various reasons, such as, for example, the fact that exposure to information does not necessarily lead to its perception or - even if perceived - to its correct interpretation (Grunert, 2011).